wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>41.
 Eight-Legged Whispers</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Like a cocoon with 4 beady eyes that you unravel.*
 - You have a pet spider the size of your hand (0 HP).
-- Each time you study this book after the first time, you can either resurrect your pet spider or give it an additional HD and increase its size.
+- Each time you study this book, you can either resurrect your pet spider or give it an additional HD and increase its size.
 At 3 HD you can ride it like a horse.
 - Roll 1D4, you gain the following spell: 1.
 [Arachnophobia](/2020/11/13/arachnophobia/), 2.
 [Bubble Helmet](/2020/11/13/bubble-coat/), 3.
 [Pass Without Trace](/2020/11/13/pass-without-trace/), 4.
 [Venom Bullet](/2020/11/13/venom-bullet/)
 ###### *From Remixes and Revelations's [Spider Wizard](http://www.remixesandrevelations.com/2021/03/osr-spider-wizard.html)!*
 </details>